BrianDmyszewicz/switching-to-linux/README.md

 1. Choose a distribution
 2. Create an installation USB
+3. Change BIOS settings
-3. Install Linux
+4. Install Linux
-4. Basics of using Linux
+5. Basics of using Linux
-5. Software alternatives
+6. Software alternatives

 ## 1 Choose a distribution